BaderLab/GenAnT/setup/Preprocess Reference Species.md

 mkdir -p mmus_GRC39 ; cd mmus_GRC39
 ```

-Download the softmasked assembly, annotation (gff), protein fasta, and translated CDS fasta for that species.
-The assembly and GFF files are for liftoff and TOGA, while the protein fasta and transladed CDS files are for orthofinder.
+Download the softmasked assembly, annotation (GFF), protein FASTA, and translated CDS FASTA for that species.
+The assembly and GFF files are for LiftOff and TOGA, while the protein FASTA and transladed CDS files are for OrthoFinder.

 Download assembly: